tlienart/Franklin.jl/docs/src/man/syntax.md

 | 0   | another string | 2.87  |
 In this case given no header was specified in the call, a header was generated from the first line in the CSV (here: h1, h2, h3).

-If you're file doesn't have a header, you can specify it in the call:
+If your file doesn't have a header, you can specify it in the call:
 `````judoc
 ```julia:./tableinput/gen
 testcsv = "152,some string, 1.5f0